 BMW Radio CCC DIY Repair

 Have problems with your BMW Radio CCC?
-Know the common problems of the BMW radio and Learn the possible solutions by following the procedures below.
+Learn about the common problems of the BMW radio andpossible solutions by following the procedures below.

-A common problem with BMW radio, especially on E60 and E61 chassis in the CCC or CIC failing.
+Failure is a common problem with BMW radios, especially on E60 and E61 chassis in the CCC or CIC.
 The iDrive screen stays black or keeps restarting.
 In many cases, the problem is four chips on the main board.
 The solution is to replace the CCC, which is quite expensive, or repair your existing unit.

 You can try fixing it by following the instructions below, but there is no guarantee it will work and how long it will last.

 Instead of sending my CCC in, I decided to try to repair it myself.
-I had read many users had success repairing BMW radios themselves.
-Well, mine didn’t work out, as I think I overheated the board.
+I had read that many users had had success repairing BMW radios themselves.
+Mine didn’t work out, as I think I overheated the board.

 - First, remove the CCC unit.
 Quite simple.
-If you don’t know how to remove your BMW radio, look up; there are plenty of videos and instructions online.
+If you don’t know how to remove your BMW radio, look it up; plenty of videos and instructions are available online.

 - Next, I had to access the circuit board with the defective chips.
 Reading online, it said you need to start from the top.
 Well, that was not quite right.
 On top are the DVD and CD drive but no circuit board I was looking for.
 After spending 30 minutes getting to the bottom of the CCC, I realized I was on the wrong path.
 It’s time to stop and re-evaluate.
 Next, I looked at the bottom of the unit, where I noticed the circuit board.